 Please plan to arrive two hours prior to your treatment.

 Performed under general anesthesia.
 Two incisions are made.
 One small incision is made in the soft area below the scrotum and above the rectum, called the perineum.
 It is in this area that the inflatable cuff around the urethra is placed.
 See the picture above.
 A second small incision is made in the right suprapubic area, just around the area one would have a hernia surgery.
 It is this area we place the fluid reservoir for the system.
-Refer to the above picture for details.

 The procedure takes approximately 90 minutes, and Dr. Shaw will come and speak to your family afterwards.